 In close personal relationships, you often must learn to satisfy both your and the other person’s emotional needs.
 If not, one or both of you will be unhappy.

-To find out what your main Emotional Appeals are, take this quiz.
+To find out what your main Emotional Magnets are, take this quiz.
 Then have your friends, family, and partner take it to find out what theirs are!
-You’ll have a lot of fun communicating your emotional appeals to one another and learning what you each need to be heard and understood.
+You’ll have a lot of fun communicating your Emotional Magnets to one another and learning what you each need to be heard and understood.
 Enjoy!